Skip to main content

 DigiPen offers a number of scholarships for incoming and current students, some of which they will automatically be considered for and some of which they must submit a separate scholarship application.

-Throughout the financial aid process, students should also search for private scholarships they’re eligible for which are relevant to their skills and interests.
-DigiPen has collaborated with Scholarship Universe to provide students access to an outside scholarship database with over 11,000 scholarship opportunities.
-Students can access the Scholarship Universe database using their DigiPen credentials.
+Throughout the financial aid process, students should also search for private outside scholarships they are eligible for which are relevant to their skills and interests.
+DigiPen has collaborated with Scholarship Manager to provide students access to outside scholarship opportunities.
+Students can access the Scholarship Manager database using their DigiPen credentials.

 5. Accept Financial Aid Offer

-Once a student’s FAFSA has been submitted and processed by the Department of Education and DigiPen’s Office of Financial Aid, they will receive a financial aid award offer notification via email.
-They must accept or decline the offer through the Colleague Self-Service Student Portal.
+Once your FAFSA has been submitted and processed by the Department of Education and DigiPen’s Office of Financial Aid, you will receive a financial aid offer notification through email.
+You will be able to view, as well as accept or deny, your financial aid offer in the My Awards section of your Colleague Self-Service portal.

 Take the Next Step